 My Nonprofit Reviews

-Review for 1ST BREATH INC, Kansas City, MO, USA
+Review for 1ST BREATH INC, Leland, NC, USA

 On January 29, 1986 my son Christopher was born still, it was the worst day of my life.
 I had no support from the people in my life that I thought would give it to me.
 They thought I should just get over it, and move on.
 They also believed that it was the best thing for me since I was in such a abusive mariage and now with the loss of my baby maybe I would leave my husband.
 But, they never considered the pain and hurt from the loss.
 Never considered he was my son